 Excerpt from Viva Mezcal

-- 2 ounces (60 ml) mezcal joven preferably Ilegal
+- 2 ounces (60 milliliters) mezcal joven preferably Ilegal

 - Powdered sugar for sprinkling